How Mother&Baby tested and selected the best baby ear defenders on the market in 2025.

 We love how the Alpine Muffy Baby Ear Defenders are thoughtfully designed to avoid putting pressure on the sensitive parts of your little one's head.
 The easily adjustable Velcro strap ensures a snug, comfortable fit while keeping the ear cups securely in place.
 Our senior writer, Samantha, tested these and appreciated the overall design, noting they aren’t too chunky or uncomfortable on her daughter's head.
 While she found the ear cups a bit tricky to adjust, she found it reassuring to know they wouldn’t shift or fall out of place on the headband.

-The headphones are described as anti-slip, but some parents found they didn't always stay in place.
-Samantha discovered that at first the band rubbed her daughter's hair underneath and irritated her.
+Samantha discovered that at first, the band rubbed her daughter's hair underneath and irritated her.
 But they were able to solve this easily by ensuring her hair was pushed back and tucked out of the way.
 After finding what worked, their daughter was more than happy to wear the ear defenders again.

 Read our full Alpine Muffy Baby Ear Protection review